aquinjay/eda-report-generator/README.md

 ### How to use

+Copy and paste the `report_generator.py` file into the directory your data is located in.
-Open the command line (not tested on windows machines yet) and run:
+Open the command line and cd into your working directory (not tested on windows machines yet) and run:
 ```cmd
 python report-generator.py file_name
 ```